Ecommerce Microservices Architecture: Best Guide 2025

 6. Fault Isolation

-The overall robustness and reliability of the application are not compromised as these ecommerce microservices are independent units themselves, so a failure in one doesn’t necessarily affect others.
+The overall robustness and reliability of the application are not compromised as these modern ecommerce architecture are independent units themselves, so a failure in one doesn’t necessarily affect others.

 7. Continuous Deployment and Integration (CI/CD)